esri-es/devsummits-esri-spain/2016/sesion-inaugural/presentation.md

 ## Our goals for today

 >1.
 Give you:
-  1. An update on developers technologies
+  * An update on developers technologies
-  2. Tons of resources
+  * Tons of resources
-  3. Some tricks, good practices and tools
+  * Good practices
+  * Tools
+  * Tricks
-3. Help you better understand:
+2. Help you better understand:
-  1. How the platform works
+  * How the platform works
-  2. Our developers products strategy
+  * Our developers products strategy

 ---